sendgrid/docs/source/Integrate/libraries.md

 {% endanchor %}

 -   [StrongGrid](https://github.com/Jericho/StrongGrid) *by Jeremie Desautels* - Strongly typed library (no dynamic types!) for working with SendGrid's v3 API.
 Available as a [nuget package](https://www.nuget.org/packages/StrongGrid/).
 This library also includes a parser for Events and Inbounce Email webhooks.
+-   [MinimalSendGrid](https://github.com/TanukiSharp/MinimalSendGrid) *by Sebastien Robert* - Minimal implementation of the SendGrid HTTP v3 API to send emails, compatible with .NET Standard 1.0
+-   [SendGridSharp](https://github.com/shibayan/SendGridSharp) *by Tatsuro Shibamura* - SendGrid Client for C# (.NET 4.5) Simple interface, support to the new API, there is a feature that is not dependent on the System.Net.Mail.

 {% anchor h3 %}
 Universal